Fuel for thought

 With so many fuel options available, which one is right for your car?

 Filling up at a petrol station is becoming increasingly complicated with different varieties and brands of fuel available.
-We asked RACQ’s Specialist Motoring Advisor Bruce McLeish to help decipher the main causes of pain at the pump.
+Here is some advice from RACQ to help solve the main causes of pain at the pump.

 What is octane?